strangerstudios/pmpro-mailchimp/readme.txt

 2. Specific settings for Membership Levels and Audiences.

 == Changelog ==
+= 2.3.2 - 2021-03-02 =
+* ENHANCEMENT: Added setting to log API calls sent to Mailchimp in the `pmpro-mailchimp/logs` folder.
+* ENHANCEMENT: Added a pmpromc_user_data filter to filter user data taht is sent to Mailchimp.
+* ENHANCEMENT: Audience checkboxes are now shown as scrollable list on settings page if there are more than 5.
+* BUG FIX/ENHANCEMENT: Added CSS class for checkbox labels.
+* BUG FIX/ENHANCEMENT: Now passing a valid user object when generating CSV export file headers.
+* BUG FIX: Fixed undefined variable in pmpromc_user_register() (Thanks, x140l31 on GitHub).
+* BUG FIX: Fixed required parameter being included after optional parameters in add_merge_field().
+* BUG FIX: Fixed URL to PMPro support page (Thanks, majerus1223 on GitHub).

 = 2.3.1 - 2020-04-28 =
 * ENHANCEMENT: Added support for Paid Memberships Pro v2.3+ front-end profile edit page.
 * ENHANCEMENT: Now using checkboxes to select audiences instead of <select> fields